Marion Williams: Film appearances

 Williams opens the 1990 video Amazing Grace with Bill Moyers singing the signature song.
 Later in the PBS production, she stylized the song in her own way.
 In 1991, she performed as a gospel singer in the film Fried Green Tomatoes, though her scene is available only in the director's cut.
 The movie was dedicated to her.

 Television appearances

 On Hootenanny, a musical variety television show, she performed "Packin' Up" and "I've Got To Live The Life I Sing About In My Song" as Marion Williams and Stars of Faith.
 Williams also performed two songs on The Merv Griffin Show; during the appearance she and Griffin sang a duet of "He's Got the Whole World in His Hands".
 During this appearance she also discussed her international touring plans.

 Music

-A powerful singer with a preternaturally broad range, able to reach the highest registers of the soprano range without losing either purity or volume, she could also swoop down to growling low notes in the style of a country preacher.
+Williams was known for having a broad vocal range and was able to sing a variety of notes while maintaining a steady volume and tone.